mtceballos/SIRENAdoc/SIRENAcommandline.rst

 .. option::  monoenergy=<eV>

 	Monochromatic energy of the pulses in the input FITS file in eV (only for library creation)

+.. option::  largeFilter=<samples>

+	Length of the longest fixed filter (only for library creation)

+	Default: 8000

 .. option:: mode=<0|1>